-- A physician (family physician or pediatrician) able to manage the care of a child/adolescent with a serious hematological disease. - A physician (family physician or pediatrician) able to carry out dose adjustments of oral chemotherapy according to the appropriate toxicity/ therapeutic guidelines after consultation with a pediatric hematologist/oncologist, appropriate professional(see note page 27) at the Sub-Specialty centre or an oncology clinic nurse with delegated medical function certification in dose modification for oral chemotherapy
+- A physician (family physician or pediatrician) able to manage the care of a child/adolescent with a serious hematological disease.
+Care may include early recognition, ongoing assessment, and monitoring in consultation with a qualified sub-specialty physician, pharmacist or nurse. - A physician (family physician or pediatrician) able to support dose adjustment of oral cytotoxic agents by a managing physician, in consultation with a qualified sub-specialty pediatric hematologist/oncologist, pharmacist or Registered Nurse.